gramsower/seasonal-produce/README.md

 # Seasonal Produce

 #### (Brief Description of Application)
-This application will automatically load using the users api address to give them produce that are currently in season in their area.
+This application will automatically load using the users ip address to give them produce that are currently in season in their area.
 They user from there can select a specific region if they would like to look else where.
 They are also select the time of year that they want to know when produce are in season.
 #### Contributors
   * Greg Ramsower
   * Peter Philavanh